TLC Tutoring

 MATH 211

-Expect to talk with the tutor about your content concerns as well as your habits and strategies in the course.
-The TLC Appointment Preparation Form can help you identify these areas; sharing it with your tutor prior to your appointment can help them more effectively prepare to assist you.
+At the appointment, your tutor will discuss your content concerns as well as your habits and strategies in the course.
 You and your tutor can work through problems together which address the identified concepts.
 Making mistakes with and in front of your tutor is going to help you avoid making them elsewhere.

 Determine where and why you are stuck, and how you will get help